Qatten: A General Framework for Cooperative Multiagent Reinforcement Learning: Introduction

-Different from previous methods, Value Decomposition Network (VDN) \cite{sunehag_value-decomposition_2018} is proposed to learn a centralized but factored $Q_{tot}$ in between these two extremes.
-By representing $Q_{tot}$ as a sum of individual value functions $Q^{i}$ that condition only on individual observations and actions, a decentralized policy arises simply from each agent selecting actions greedily with respect to its $Q^{i}$.
+Different from the above methods, Value Decomposition Network (VDN) \cite{sunehag_value-decomposition_2018} represents $Q_{tot}$ as a sum of individual Q-values that condition only on individual observations and actions.
+Decentralized policies arise simply from each agent, which selects actions greedily based its $Q^{i}$.
 However, VDN supposes a strict additive assumption between $Q_{tot}$ and $Q^{i}$, and ignores any extra state information available during training.
-Later QMIX is proposed to overcome the limitations of VDN \cite{rashid_qmix_2018}.
-QMIX employs a network that estimates joint action-values as a black-box non-linear combination of per-agent values that condition only on local observations.
-Besides, QMIX enforces that $Q_{tot}$ is monotonic in $Q^{i}$, which allows computationally tractable maximisation of the joint action-value in off-policy learning.
-But QMIX performs an implicit mixing of $Q^{i}$ and regards the mixing process as a black-box.
-Both VDN and QMIX introduce the representation limitations with the assumptions of the additive or monotonic relationship of $Q_{tot}$ and $Q^{i}$.
-Recently, QTRAN is proposed to guarantee optimal decentralization by using linear constraints while avoiding representation limitations introduced by VDN and QMIX.
-However, the constraints of QTRAN on the optimization problem involved is computationally intractable and authors have to relax these constraints by two penalties thus deviate QTRAN from exact solutions \cite{mahajan_maven_2019}.
+Later QMIX \cite{rashid_qmix_2018} is proposed to overcome VDN's limitations.
+QMIX employs a network that estimates joint action-values as a non-linear combination of per-agent values that condition on local observations.
+Besides, QMIX enforces that $Q_{tot}$ is monotonic in $Q^{i}$, which allows computationally tractable maximization of the joint action-value in off-policy learning.
+But QMIX performs an implicit mixing of $Q^{i}$ while regarding the mixing process as a black-box.
+Besides, when mixing individual $Q^{i}$s to $Q_{tot}$, QMIX uses weights directly produced from global features instead of accurately modeling the individual impact to the whole system at a per-agent level.
+Recently, QTRAN \cite{son_qtran_2019} is proposed to guarantee optimal decentralization inheriting the additive assumption while avoiding representation limitations introduced by VDN and QMIX.
+However, the constraints of QTRAN on the optimization problem involved are computationally intractable.
+Authors have to relax these constraints by two penalties thus deviating QTRAN from exact solutions \cite{mahajan_maven_2019}.